Firefighter Resume Example

 Hard skills show recruiters you know your stuff.
 I always focus on practical certifications, technical know-how, and hands-on abilities specific to firefighting.

-You want to highlight things like EMS certification, fire suppression techniques, and HAZMAT handling.
+You want to highlight things like EMS certification, fire suppression techniques, and HAZMAT handling—skills you can also emphasize in a cover letter.
 These prove you have the training to handle emergencies and save lives.

 Include numbers if you can-like, “responded to 20+ fire calls” or “completed 120 hours of firefighter training.”
 This helps your resume stand out and looks more credible.